prose/prose/CONTRIBUTING.md

 ### Install steps

 1. `git clone git@github.com:prose/prose.git && cd prose/`
-2. Run `make install`
+2. Run `npm install && mkdir -p dist && gulp`
 3. To run prose with authentication locally, a `oauth.json` file is required in the root directory.
-When you run `make` this file is created automatically.
+When you run `gulp` this file is created automatically.
 4. `npm install serve -g`
 5. Run `serve` By default, prose will be set up on [http://localhost:3000](http://localhost:3000).